-In the last quarter of 2023 the City of Medina tested for unregulated contaminants for which the U.S. EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of these contaminants in drinking water and whether future regulation is warranted. in 2023 Medina City PWS participated in the fifth round of the unregulated contaminant monitoring (UCMR5).
+In the last quarter of 2023 and first half of 2024 the City of Medina tested for unregulated contaminants for which the U.S. EPA has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of these contaminants in drinking water and whether future regulation is warranted.
+In 2023 Medina City PWS participated in the fifth round of the unregulated contaminant monitoring (UCMR5).
 All results for tested contaminants were undetectable.

-For a copy of the results please call Andy at 330-725-2600
+For a copy of the results please call Andy at 330-725-2600.